 I guess that is why the medical profession, nutritionists, our government, the food industry, and the media are all still actively promoting the outdated, scientifically disproven idea that all calories are created equal.
 Yes, that well-worn notion—that as long as you burn more calories than you consume, you will lose weight—is simply dead wrong.

-Newton’s first law of thermodynamics states that the energy of an isolated system is constant.
+The first law of thermodynamics states that the energy of an isolated system is constant.
 In other words, in a laboratory, or “isolated system,” 1,000 calories of broccoli and 1,000 calories of soda are, in fact, the same.
-I’m not saying Newton was wrong about that.
+I’m not saying the law was wrong about that.
 It’s true that when burned in a laboratory setting, 1,000 calories of broccoli and 1,000 calories of soda would indeed release the same amount of energy.

 To illustrate how this works, let’s follow 750 calories of soda and 750 calories of broccoli once they enter your body.
 First, soda: 750 calories is the amount in a Double Gulp from 7-Eleven, which is 100 percent sugar and contains 186 grams, or 46 teaspoons, of sugar.
 Many people actually do consume this amount of soda.
 They are considered the “heavy users.”